 Not every home needs professional pest control.
 Sometimes, self-managing pests results in success.
 However, if you've been dealing with a pest issue that's causing unnecessary stress in your life, it may be time to consult a professional.
 Losing sleep, constantly cleaning up pests only to have them reappear soon after, and cancelling events in your home all impact your quality of life.
 Recognizing your limit and asking for professional help once it's reached can be life changing.

 Look Around your Home for Activity

-Since it has warmed up a bit the last couple days, take a walk around your home and note any bug activity.
+Since it has warmed up a bit the last couple days, take a walk around your home and note any pest activity.
 Is there an area along your foundation with excessive webbing?
 Are you noticing wasps flying around your gutters?
 Is the dead brush on the side of your home active with ants?
-Bugs will always be outside, but if you notice an increase in activity in the noted areas a couple weeks from now, it could become an area of concern as bug season picks up.
+Bugs will always be outside, but if you notice an increase in activity in the noted areas a couple weeks from now, it could become an area of concern as warm weather and pest season picks up.
 Give us a call if you would like us to come take a look.